 Many misconceptions exist about burnout: that it is only due to workload (working too long or too hard), that it’s the individual’s fault (someone needs to say ‘no’ more), that it only refers to extreme cases resulting in long-term leave – or conversely, that it can be treated like the common cold and will go away with a day or so of rest.
 Let’s bust some of those myths.

 First coined as a technical term in 1975 by Herbert Freudenberger, burnout was defined as a “state of mental and physical exhaustion caused by one’s professional life”.
-His research, among others, informed the definition by the World Health Organisation (WHO) in 2019, whereby burnout was acknowledged as an occupational phenomenon.
-The International Classification of Diseases (ICD-11), maintained by the WHO, now includes the following definition:3 “Burnout is a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed.
-It is characterised by three dimensions: Feelings of energy depletion or exhaustion, increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job, and a sense of ineffectiveness and lack of accomplishment.”
+His research, among others, informed the definition by the World Health Organization (WHO) in 2019, whereby burnout was acknowledged as an occupational phenomenon.
+The International Classification of Diseases (ICD-11), maintained by the WHO, now includes the following definition:3 “Burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.
+It is characterized by three dimensions: Feelings of energy depletion or exhaustion, increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job, and a sense of ineffectiveness and lack of accomplishment.”

-The WHO’s definition has been cited as a significant move forward towards helping organisations understand burnout, as it can help “dismantle the misbelief that it’s ‘nothing serious.’… [and] remove the incorrect assumption that those who have it don’t need occupational support.”3
+The WHO’s definition has been cited as a significant move forward towards helping organizations understand burnout, as it can help “dismantle the misbelief that it’s ‘nothing serious.’… [and] remove the incorrect assumption that those who have it don’t need occupational support.”3

 Important research that helped spur the WHO’s definition was conducted by one of the foremost experts on burnout, Christina Maslach (author of The Truth About Burnout).
 Maslach and her team identified six ways in which an individual can experience a ‘job-person mismatch’, factors which she found to be interrelated and the existence of which creates conditions more likely to result in burnout.
 These are:

-Depending on your role and industry, you’ll probably recognise the increasing prevalence of several of those factors for many individuals over the last 18 months.
+Depending on your role and industry, you’ll probably recognize the increasing prevalence of several of those factors for many individuals over the last 18 months.
 McKinsey reports that since the beginning of the pandemic, leaders’ burnout symptoms increased by unprecedented rates and, at the end of 2020, a global survey showed that 62% of people at supervisor or above levels had experienced burnout “often” or “extremely often” in the previous three months.
-McKinsey predicts that the organisational challenges of burnout are likely to continue for the next year or two.4
+McKinsey predicts that the organizational challenges of burnout are likely to continue for the next year or two.4

 How burnout manifests